Ricks-Lab/gpu-utils/README.md

 ## New in this Release  -  v2.4.0 (Release Candidate)
 * Implemented *amdgpu-pac* feature for type 2 Freq/Voltage controlled GPUs, which includes the Radeon VII.
-* Implemented the *amdgpu-pac --force_write* which writes all configuration parameters to the GPU, even if unchanged.
+* Implemented the *amdgpu-pac --force_write* option, which writes all configuration parameters to the GPU, even if unchanged.
 The default behavior is changed to now only write changed configuration parameters.
-* Implemented a new GPU type 0, which represent some older cards whose p-stated can not be changed
+* Implemented a new GPU type 0, which represent some older cards whose p-states can not be changed.
 * Tuned *amdgpu-pac* window format.

 ## Development Plans
 * Enhance formatting in Gtk monitor tool.
 Need to improve my Gtk skills!
 * Develop a startup utility to initialize GPU settings at boot up.
-* Implement an option to only write changes in amdgpu-pac.
 * Implement an option to write a startup script to effect changes on boot up.
 * Implement a matplotlib based GPU parameter visualization utility or option to amdgpu-monitor.

 ## Known Issues
 * I/O error when selecting CUSTOM ppm.
 Maybe it requires arguments to specify the custom configuration.
 * Doesn't work well with Fiji ProDuo cards.
-* Not sure how to control Freq vs. Voltage for Radeon VII and newer GPUs.
-I odered one so I will spend some time on this when it arrives.
 * P-state mask gets intermittently reset for GPU used as display output.
 * *amdgpu-pac* doesn't show what the current P-state mask is.
 Not sure if that can be read back.
 * *amdgpu-pac* fan speed setting results in actual fan speeds a bit different from setting and pac interface shows actual values instead of set values.